Skip to content Skip to sidebar Skip to footer

 Meet Ken & Tina Smith

-Horses are at the heart of Galway Downs’ heritage, but it’s actually another sport that is responsible for helping the venue become a premier place to prepare for and compete in international equestrian competition.
+Horses are at the heart of Galway Downs’ heritage, but it’s another sport that is responsible for helping the venue become a premier place to prepare for and compete in international equestrian competition.

-That is soccer, and the five boys of Galway Downs’ owners Ken and Tina Smith, who played it as kids.
+That is soccer, and the five boys of Galway Downs’ owners, Ken and Tina Smith, who played it as kids.

 “All our boys played club soccer and Temecula did not have any local tournaments,” Ken explains.
 “We were traveling about 30 weekends a year.
 We wanted to play at home.”